-Explore the rewilded habitats of Foxburrow nature reserve and learn about the wildlife that lives, feeds, and breeds amongst amongst the landscape
+Explore the rewilded habitats of Foxburrow and learn about the wildlife and habitats

 Foxburrow nature reserve is a rich mosaic of wildlife habitats including ponds, woodlands, meadows and an old orchard alongside the cropped fields.
 The learning facilities are centred on the traditional farmyard and include the barn classroom, toilets, covered activity areas and wildlife garden.